Jupiter Farms, Florida

 Jupiter Farms is a census-designated place (CDP) and an agriculture residential community in Palm Beach County, Florida, United States.
-Locally known as "The Farms", it is located west of Florida's Turnpike on Indiantown Road (County Road 706), the major highway through the community.
-"The Farms" is composed of roughly 15 sqmi of land, and is part of the Miami metropolitan area of South Florida.
+It is located west of Florida's Turnpike on Indiantown Road (County Road 706), the major highway through the community.
+Jupiter Farms is composed of roughly 15 sqmi of land, and is part of the Miami metropolitan area of South Florida.
 As of the 2020 US census, the CDP's population had 12,572 residents.